 Skip advert

 If you have the itch for aftermarket parts and making your ride unique, these are the best cars to go for

-Car manufacturers spend millions on research and development of a new vehicle, and any car has gone through hundreds of hours of tweaking and fine-tuning before it goes on sale.
+Car manufacturers spend millions on research and development of any new vehicle, going through hundreds of hours of tweaking and fine-tuning before it goes on sale – but there will always be people who want to modify a car, putting their own personal stamp on to their motoring pride and joy.

 Advertisement - Article continues below

-Numerous companies have sprung up to cater for this demand and, if you look hard enough, you’ll find aftermarket parts to fit each and every car on the road.
-You’ll also find communities of like-minded people who’ve modified their cars and, in most cases, will be more than happy to point you in the right direction on your car modding journey
+Countless companies have sprung up to cater to the demand for car modifications, with aftermarket parts available to fit almost every car on the road.
+You’ll also find communities of like-minded people who’ve modified their cars and, in most cases, will be more than happy to point you in the right direction on your car modding journey.

-The best project cars are far easier to modify than others.
+Some of the best cars to modify can be tinkered with in your garage or on your driveway with a simple set of tools, but some are easier than others.
 Not every car can handle a big power boost, while certain bits of hardware and software can make it difficult to make wholesale changes to particular models.
-For example, it can be hard to make a naturally aspirated car much faster than it is as standard without resorting to expensive kits.
+For example, it can be hard to make a naturally aspirated car much faster than it is standard without resorting to expensive kits.

+Skip advert